Botanical Macro Photography

 Pixels.
 I haven’t said a word about pixel counts because everybody lusts after megapixels, but few of us need them.
 They are good for when you need to blow images up to poster size or larger, something most of us have little call for.
 But high resolution is also useful for increasing magnification, or cropping out parts of an image that are distracting.
 So I get as many megapixels as I can afford.
 Here is a photo of a flowering grass and a full-resolution crop from it.

 Carrying gear.
 A heavy camera gets old fast after hanging around your neck for a few hours, and it flops around as you walk.
 Backpacks are too slow to deploy if you take a lot of photos.
 Neck bags just add weight.
 There are harnesses that hold the camera closer against your body, which I have not tried.
 My preference is a well-engineered belt holster called a SpiderPro Single Camera System.
 You screw a metal pin into a plate that attaches to the tripod mount, and use the pin to hang the camera, upside-down and pointing backwards, from your hip.
 This sounds almost comically awkward, but it works unbelievably well.
 In one fast motion I can remove the camera from the holster and pick it up, where it is then facing forward for a shot.
 This also means that the back of the camera is facing forward when it is holstered, so if the camera brushes against obstacles it is much less likely to be damaged.
 I have used this holster extensively and I am a big fan.
+In fact, I recently bought one that has slots for two cameras, one for macro, one for general purpose cameras.

 Composition.
 My goal is to help people identify plants, so I try to capture at least two identifying characteristics in each photo.
 This ties together important features in the viewer’s mind.
-For example, leaves plus the pattern by which they connect to stems, or older and younger leaves, or flowers and the supporting structure under the flowers.
+For example, leaves plus the way in which they connect to stems, or older and younger leaves, or flowers and the supporting structure under the flowers.
 I also try to isolate the plant from its surroundings, though this is often nearly impossible.
 Sometimes surroundings help.
 An acorn or pine needle might serve as a aid to determining the size of a mushroom.
 But too much simply confuses the eye.
 Try to take side views, not just top views.
 Take at least twice as many photos as you need and discard half.

 Because depth of field is so limited, try to find camera orientations that put several features of interest in the same plane of focus.
 A triplet of flowers, taken from an angle that puts all three in focus, might look more appealing than a spray of flowers that are mostly blurred.